 OSCE (Objective Structured Clinical Examination) Overview

-Important notice regarding the Qualified Lawyers Transfer Scheme (QLTS) and the Solicitors Qualifying Examination (SQE)
+The Qualified Lawyers Transfer Scheme (QLTS) has been replaced by the Solicitors Qualifying Examination (SQE)

-26/03/21: The SQE has been approved by the Legal Services Board and will replace all current routes to becoming a qualified Solicitor in England and Wales – including the QLTS scheme.
-The SQE will create a single, national licensing examination to ensure consistency in achievement of the high standards of the assessment.
+The SQE has been approved by the Legal Services Board and will replace all current routes to becoming a qualified Solicitor in England and Wales – including the QLTS scheme.

 For foreign qualified lawyers, the Solicitors Regulation Authority (SRA) offers specific guidance on their principles for admission, which varies from the average SQE candidate.
 You can also email firstname.lastname@example.org for more information and clarification.

 The SRA will allow candidates who have passed the multiple-choice test (MCT) time to finish qualifying via the QLTS scheme.
 However, the SRA has made it clear that this may not be possible for some candidates due to the time limits and limited number of exam places.
 To read more about the arrangements and how they will affect you, visit the SRA’s website detailing the transition to SQE.